Winnie Mandela: Seipei and Asvat killings

-On 29 December 1988, Jerry Richardson, who was coach of the Mandela United Football Club, abducted 14-year-old James Seipei (also known as Stompie Sepei) and three other youths from the home of Methodist minister Paul Verryn, with Richardson claiming that Madikizela-Mandela had the youths taken to her home because she suspected the minister was sexually abusing them (allegations that were baseless).
+On 29 December 1988, Jerry Richardson, who was "coach" of the Mandela United Football Club, abducted 14-year-old James Seipei (also known as Stompie Moeketsi) and three other youths from the home of Methodist minister Paul Verryn, with Richardson claiming that Madikizela-Mandela had the youths taken to her home because she suspected the minister was sexually abusing them (allegations that were baseless).
 The four were beaten to get them to admit to having had sex with the minister.
 Negotiations that lasted 10 days, by senior ANC and community leaders to get the kidnapped boys released by Madikizela-Mandela failed.
 Seipei was accused of being an informer, and his body later found in a field with stab wounds to the throat on 6 January 1989.

-In 1991, Mrs Mandela was acquitted of all but the kidnapping of Sepei.
+In 1991, Mrs Mandela was acquitted of all but the kidnapping of Seipei.
 A key witness, Katiza Cebekhulu, who was going to testify that Madikizela-Mandela had killed Sepei, had been tortured and kidnapped to Zambia by her supporters prior to the trial, to prevent him testifying against her.
 Her six-year jail sentence was reduced to a fine on appeal.

 In 1992, she was accused of ordering the murder of Abu Baker Asvat, a family friend and prominent Soweto doctor, who had examined Seipei at Mandela's house, after Seipei had been abducted but before he had been killed.
 Mandela's role in the Asvat killing was later probed as part of the Truth and Reconciliation Commission hearings in 1997.
 Asvat's murderer testified that she paid the equivalent of $8,000 and supplied the firearm used in the killing, which took place on 27 January 1989.
 The hearings were later adjourned amid claims that witnesses were being intimidated on Madikizela-Mandela's orders.